bunnyhu/dcs_controls_helper/readme.md

 - Menu: Form / Control properties => General / Name = *JOY_BTN1*
 - Menu: File / Export as PDF (check the "Create PDF Form" box!)

+- Open the template PDF in the Adobe Reader and save it without any changing (you can owerwrite the original one).
+This step is need because the Kneeboard Builder cannot read the content of the text fields from the original Libre Office saved PDF file.
+I am not sure why (maybe PDF version of some stuctural different), but this is help.
+So, just do it, like a mambo jambo hocus-pocus :)

 Libre Office: https://www.libreoffice.org

 ### Step 3